 Student Life and Societies

-Next Steps is a program of events that helps you consider the different options available to you at any stage of your degree - whether you’re course planning and choosing your major, seeking employment or moving on to further study (coursework and research).
+Map Your Future is a program of events that helps you consider what's next at any stage of your degree - whether you’re choosing subjects, looking for a job, or thinking about a postgraduate course.

 Employment and Communication Skills for STEM Students – a short course